Low-Light Shadow Imaging using Quantum-Noise Detection with a Camera

 To quantify the quality of our quantum noise images, we calculate the similarity defined as

 where $T_{\mathrm{exp}}$ is the experimentally measured transmission, $T_{\mathrm{o}}$ is the true object transmission, and the sum is taken for pixels along a path across the image (we use horizontal straight line shown in red in Fig.~\ref{fig:maps}d).
 This metric allows us to quantify how well our noise analysis reconstructs the image of an object.
-To compare this to the traditional imaging method (see Fig.~\ref{fig:concept}), we did several measurements with a weak coherent field as illuminating source shown in Fig.~\ref{fig:class_maps}.
-We can see that the dark noise of the camera dominates over the signal (see top row) and even the beam shape is barely resolvable.
-As we increase the radius of the detection area, the details of the beam become more visible, but even for the radius of 15 pixels, it is hard to see the mask shape.

-We see that the quantum noise images consistently have better similarity (see Fig.~\ref{fig:similaritycomb}) and overall reflect the mask shape better for significantly lower photon numbers (we estimate that we have about 1 photon per frame in the squeezed vacuum field).
+We see that the quantum noise images quickly approach the ideal similarity (see Fig.~\ref{fig:similaritycomb}) and reflects overall the mask shape well for significantly lower photon numbers (we estimate that we have about 1 photon per frame in the squeezed vacuum field).
 This is because we can boost our quantum noise above the dark noise using a homodyne-like detection scheme and our squeezed photons have correlations that allow us to reconstruct the image from the noise using less object illuminating resources (photons).
+It is difficult to compare the noise shadow imaging method to other quantum imaging methods, because they focus on enhancing pre-existing techniques and comparing SNRs, but {\em our methods has no direct classical counterpart capable to operate at such low illumination and high dark count noise levels}.